microsoft/service-fabric-yarp/README.md

   shortly after activation.
 See [§Troubleshooting](#troubleshooting).
-- `InstanceCount = -1` on both services runs one instance per eligible node — the recommended configuration for ingress.
+- `InstanceCount = -1` on both services runs one instance per eligible node, the recommended configuration for ingress.
-- `YarpProxy_PlacementConstraints` restricts SFYarp to the ingress node type. `FabricDiscovery.Service` reuses the same constraint automatically — no separate parameter is exposed.
+- `YarpProxy_PlacementConstraints` restricts SFYarp to the ingress node type. `FabricDiscovery.Service` reuses the same constraint automatically.
+No separate parameter is exposed.
 See [§Placement, sizing, and resource governance](#placement-sizing-and-resource-governance).
 - For HTTPS, add an `<EndpointCertificate>` in `ApplicationManifest.xml` before staging the SFPKG (see